Master’s in Occupational Therapy

 6. Developmental Psychology (3 credits)

-Students must apply through the Centralized Application Services (OTCAS).
+Students will apply through the Centralized Application Services (OTCAS).
 OTCAS opens in mid-July and closed in mid-June of each year.
-Students must have their application verified through OTCAS to be considered for the program.
+Student’s must have their application verified through OTCAS to be considered for the program.

 The following documents must be submitted through OTCAS: